honeymelon-app/honeymelon/docs/guide/presets.md

 ## Quality Tiers

-Each preset supports three quality tiers that control encoding parameters:
+Each preset supports three quality tiers that control encoding parameters.
+Tiers only affect transcoding; when a preset can remux (copy) streams, the tier has no impact.

 ### Fast (Copy-Prioritized)